enioka-Haute-Couture/enioka_scan/README.md

 * Make sure the device is in developer mode and has USB Debugging enabled
 * Make sure the USB cable supports data transfer (some cables only support charging)

-# Adding another SDK to the library
+## Adding another SDK to the library

+A scanner SDK contains at least a [`Scanner`][scanner-api] implementation (interfacing between the code and the device) and a [`ScannerProvider`][scanner-provider-api] implementation (handling scanner creation and whether the SDK is compatible with the search).

-In order for a new scanner SDK to be recognized by the library, the provider class needs to be declared as a service in `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER`.
+In order for a new scanner SDK to be found by the library, the [`ScannerProvider`][scanner-provider-api] implementation needs to be declared as a service in its `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER`.
-The associated Java class does not need to extend Android's Service class (the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest), but it must provide a default constructor as it will be instantiated using `Class.getName()`, and it needs to implement the ScannerProvider interface.
-See `/enioka_scan_mock` for an example of addon SDK.
+The associated Java class does not need to extend Android's `Service` class (the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest), but it must provide a public default constructor as it will be instantiated using `Class.getName()`.

+See the [Mock SDK][mock-sdk] for an example of addon SDK.

 # Release process

 To publish the library to Maven Central and GitHub releases, a tag must be created and attached to the appropriate commit.
 The tag will trigger a workflow that will automatically create a github release containing the AAR file, and publish the library to Maven Central.
 If the release is created manually, the workflow will not run and the library will not be published correctly.
 Only the tag needs to be manually created.

+[mock-sdk]: ./enioka_scan_mock
+[scanner-api]: ./enioka_scan/src/main/java/com/enioka/scanner/api/Scanner.java
+[scanner-client]: ./enioka_scan/src/main/java/com/enioka/scanner/service/ScannerClient.java
+[scanner-compat-activity]: ./enioka_scan/src/main/java/com/enioka/scanner/activities/ScannerCompatActivity.java
+[scanner-provider-api]: ./enioka_scan/src/main/java/com/enioka/scanner/api/ScannerProvider.java
+[scanner-search-options]: ./enioka_scan/src/main/java/com/enioka/scanner/api/ScannerSearchOptions.java
+[scanner-service-api]: ./enioka_scan/src/main/java/com/enioka/scanner/service/ScannerServiceApi.java